-I had a chance to chat with my friend and former colleague Bob Valascho, a product specialist for Capital until his retirement a couple of months ago.
+I had a chance to chat with my friend and former colleague Bob Valascho, a product specialist for CHS until his retirement a couple of months ago.
 He had a distinguished and productive career with full service suppliers, original equipment makers and software organizations after military service.
 Bob travelled extensively around the world in his career, but lived all the while in Michigan.

 Bob was occupying senior managerial positions, influencing the direction of product development long before it was my privilege to work with him.
 I wanted to take the opportunity to ask him a few things about his career now he can see it in retrospect, and invite him to contribute to the blog.

 What systems engineering did for the design of electrical distribution systems was the theme that emerged.
 However, Bob was as usual very generous with his insight, and insightful with his usual generosity.
 Notes from that conversation follow.
 The questions are mine and mostly brief and in italics or paragraph/section headings, the answers come from Bob and are very interesting.

 Thanks for the wisdom.

 Bad Process + Bad Software = Awful Result